Powerful and most sensitive HTS plate reader

 One of the most commonly used time-resolved fluorescence immunoassays is DELFIA®.

 DELFIA (Dissociation-Enhanced Lanthanide Fluorescent Immunoassay) is a heterogeneous time-resolved fluorescence wash-based assay developed on a similar principle and workflow as ELISAs.
-It is said to overcome the typical limitations of ELISA assays, providing a wider dynamic range and stable signals that can be measured up to months after execution of the assay.
+It is said to overcome the typical limitations of ELISA assays, providing a wider dynamic range and stable signals that can be measured up to months after the execution of the assay.
 For DELFIA detection, plate readers have to be equipped with time-resolved fluorescence detection with excitation at 337 nm and emission at 615 nm.

 In DELFIA assays, capture antibodies are bound to the microplate.
 Upon sample addition and a series of wash steps to eliminate the unbound sample, a europium-labelled detection antibody is added.
 Finally, an enhancement solution is added after a final series of washes.
 As mentioned above, DELFIA assays require a dissociative enhancement step to produce a fluorescent signal.
 This dissociation promotes the formation of a new highly fluorescent chelate in a stable micellar solution.
+An example of a DELFIA immunoassay is shown in the application note “Time-Resolved Fluorescence (TRF) immunoassay in 384-well format using a matched antibody pair kit and the PHERAstar FSX”.

-Although robust and very sensitive, DELFIA assays are not suited for high-throughput screening, as the procedure involves binding, incubation and washing steps.
+Although robust and very sensitive, DELFIA assays are not suited for high-throughput screening, as the procedure involves binding, incubation, and washing steps.

-Exosomes are extracellular vesicles of endosomal origin, containing nucleic acids, proteins and lipids.
+Exosomes are extracellular vesicles of endosomal origin, containing nucleic acids, proteins, and lipids.
 They facilitate intercellular communication between different cell types within an organism.
 The TRIFic™ time-resolved ﬂuorescence exosome detection kits detect the presence of exosomes based on the expression of specific membrane proteins.

 Specific fluorescent oxygen- and pH-sensitive probes are available for the analysis of cellular metabolic parameters in time-resolved fluorescence mode.
 In specific application notes, we show how intra-cellular and extra-cellular oxygen consumption as well glycolytic activity can be determined in real-time in living cells.